MoeMus/EcoSortWeb/README.md

 Upload an image of any waste to the website, and it will return information about where to dispose of it, i.e, which bin to put it

+You need to input your OpenAI API key as the 'api_key' variable in routes.py, as well as setting it as an environment variable using "export OPENAI_API_KEY=VALUE" in the terminal

 To start the project, make sure that you have the Python libraries flask (3.0.3), werkzeug (3.0.3), tensorflow (2.16.1), requests (2.31.0), openai (1.30.1) installed